Irular in India

 Prayer Points

-Ask the Lord of the harvest to send full-time labourers to join the few who are already working among the Irula.
+Ask the Lord of the harvest to send full-time laborers to win, equip and send Irula people in the name of Christ.

 Ask God to raise up prayer teams who will begin breaking up the soil through worship and intercession.

-Ask the Lord to bring forth a triumphant Irula church for the glory of His name!
+Ask the Lord to bring forth a triumphant Irula church, based on obedience to Jesus Christ.

 Scripture Prayers for the Irular in India.